 Ms Woo, who was born and raised in Korea, has been working in the field since 1997.
 She explains that the exhibition is presented through ‘story-telling’.
 Five key themes tie together the disparate works and illuminate their roles in the Joseon dynasty, whether in courtly, religious, or day-to-day life.

 One story describes the introduction to Korea of Confucianism, the founding philosophy of the Joseon dynasty, and the circulation of its strict hierarchies and moral codes.
 The Joseon dynasty is the world’s longest ruling Confucian dynasty; it saw the succession of 27 kings from one family lineage over 518 years (the exhibition includes examples of various rulers’ royal seals).
 Confucian ideals dictated every facet of Korean life, from the country’s social system, and distinctions of class and gender, to its artistic production.
 What Treasures from Korea seeks to show is how these ideals are inherent in Korea and its people and how they continue to influence Korean manners, norms, and social attitudes.

-The exhibition stresses the link between past and present; while looking back, and in a sense acting as retrospective, the show looks forward to the future.
+The exhibition of Joseon dynasty arts and culture stresses the link between past and present; while looking back, and in a sense acting as retrospective, the show looks forward to the future.
 Ms Woo refers to the exhibition as ‘a window’, a tool with which ‘to look at modern Korea through traditional eyes’.
 The Joseon dynasty has left a substantial legacy to contemporary Korea, and in Ms Woo’s opinion, much of what occurs today can be explained only with reference to the past.

 Treasures from Korea, 2 March to 26 May at the Philadelphia Museum of Art, 2600 Benjamin Franklin Parkway, Philadelphia, www.philamuseum.com.